mrdimemes/database/README.md

 ----------------
 # Functional
-Time counting
+Time counting;
-Storage and processing of time and task data
+Storage and processing of time and task data;
-Data visualization
+Data visualization.

 ----------------
 # Need libraries
 datetime
 logging
 math
 re
 random
 matplotlib
 numpy
 pandas

 ----------------
 Data stored in .csv-files and processing using pandas by 4 classes:
 DataBase from run_database.py;
 DataProcessor from data_processor.py;
 TimeCounter from time_counter.py;
 Visualizer from visualizer.py.

 Main class is DataBase, other classes are impurity.
 These classes do not work on their own.